35percent/11tystarter/src/posts/2016-07-10-opportunity-knocks-down-the-old-kent-road.md

 layout: posts
 date: 2016-07-10
 image: img/20000homes.png
+description: Old Kent Road declared as an 'Opportunity Area' and follows the same route as Elephant & Castle regeneration.
 ---
 The first stage towards knocking down the Heygate estate was to call the Elephant & Castle an 'Opportunity Area'.
 So anybody living on a Council estate down the Old Kent Road can be forgiven for being a little worried by Southwark's proposal to call it an Opportunity Area with a [draft Area Action Plan](https://www.southwark.gov.uk/downloads/download/4596/old_kent_road_area_action_plan) on top.